moehw/idapython-coverage/README.md

 ## Description

-Small script to calculate percentage of callable functions from given functions.
+Script to calculate percentage of callable functions from given functions.

-Create file near script with name:
+Create a file near the script with name:
 * ```func_list.txt``` with list of desired names to functions or
 * ```offset_list.txt``` with list of desired offsets